Skip to content

 Ask each château whether their named reception rooms can be used for both ceremony and dinner, or whether the layout requires a midday flip; the answer changes the music timeline and the guest-flow design dramatically.

-Below you will find a comparison table to sort these châteaux by region, guest capacity, and sleeping accommodation, followed by short editorial commentary on each property.
+Below you will find a comparison table to sort these châteaux by region and character, followed by short editorial commentary on each property.
 For deeper regional context, see our château wedding venues in France guide and our regional pages including Provence, Bordeaux, domaine wedding venues across France, French countryside venues, and Côte d'Azur estates.

 In brief